ollyblink/engine/userstories/patient_questions.md

 - Are there different **access levels** (e.g. read-only, update, delete?) for consents, such that invited users have different interaction possibilities with the users?
 - What are the **entries** of a record?
 - How to **encrypt** an entry with a password? (idea behind it?)
+- Same as problem with authentication: when a user accesses data of another user, it needs to be always checked if the consense is established and then decrypt the encryption key.
+How to **avoid long delay** due to decryption?